rskwan/ucb-grade-dists/README.md

 ### Future

-* Add a data import page to the admin site.
 * Introduce reasonable orderings for course numbers and grades.
 * Improve the data viewer.
 * Compute some interesting statistics.
 * Make pretty graphs and apps and things.
+* (Bonus) Add a data import page to the admin site.
 * (Bonus) It would be cool to have a GUI for playing with the API.
 * (Maybe) Create a model for Instructor (with a many-to-many field in Section), and parse it in the import script.
 (Problem: some instructors are distinct but have the same name.)